 Practise speaking Spanish in one of the many hip cafes that are springing up and immerse yourself in Cuban cafe culture.
 Try and order your coffee in Spanish if you can?
 Remember ‘Fuerte’ is ‘Strong’ and ‘Escaso’ is ‘Short’.

-You could also learn more about the ‘real Havana’ by booking a Private Tour with a Local.
-You can discover the city through the eyes of a local and get off the tourist trail a little.
+You could also learn more about the ‘real Havana’ by booking a Private Tour of Havana with a local.
+Discover the city through the eyes of a local and get off the tourist trail a little.

 Spanish School Havana